With special thanks to the Collingwood Cycling Club, the following are the Ride Guidelines for the Etobicoke Cycling Club.

 Club rides will be canceled, as a club insured & sanctioned event, due to weather if:

 - It is raining at the start of the ride.

 - If the forecast calls for a 70% or higher chance of rain.

 - If there are winds in excess of 50 kph.

 Of course, that doesn’t mean you can’t ride, it just means that we don’t recommend you ride and that Ride Leaders will not be attending in that capacity.
 You’re welcome to ride in any sort of weather but for safety reasons, it will not be as a club sanctioned event.

 Remember we try our best to keep you safe and that we are only as good as the forecasts.

 HOW WE RIDE

 Our weekend ride meeting points are Sanremo Bakery and Second Cup at Humbertown Plaza.
-Our weekday morning rides meet at Lake Crescent & Royal York, and then Kingsway and Twyford.
+Our weekday morning rides meet at Lake Crescent and Royal York, and then Kingsway and Twyford.
 Times vary seasonally.
-Check the weekly email for start times and the route of the day
+Check the weekly email for start times and the route of the day.

 Challenging even the fittest and fastest riders.
 These rides are not for beginners.